Contact: Ingrid Bell, 203-582-7543

 Prerequisites: None

-Offered: Every year, Fall and Summer Online
+Offered: Every year, Fall and Summer

-NUR 514.
-Epidemiology and Population Health.2 Credits.
+NUR 502.
+Principles of Epidemiology and Biostatistics.3 Credits.

 Prerequisites: None

-Offered: Every year, All Online
+Offered: Every year, Fall and Spring

 Prerequisites: None

-Offered: Every year, Fall and Summer Online
+Offered: Every year, Spring and Summer

 NUR 520.
-Advanced Health Assessment.3 Credits.
+Advanced Health Assessment Across the Lifespan.3 Credits.

 This course presents the principles of performing a comprehensive health assessment and reporting the findings in a professional format.
 Attention is given to assessment and physical examination across the lifespan within diverse communities.
 The processes underlying diagnostic decision making are introduced.
 A laboratory component enables the student to master the techniques of performing a holistic health assessment.